 Are you also interested in becoming a member?
 Here you can find more information about the requirements for membership and the added value of the network.

 In addition to membership, tourism associations, organizations and initiatives are offered the opportunity to become strategic partners of the Excellence Initiative.
 This requires concrete services on the part of the respective partners in order to generate added value for the members.
 Cooperation inquiries are gladly accepted over firstname.lastname@example.org.

 Online exchange platform

 The Corona crisis has presented the tourism industry with major challenges in recent weeks and months.
 Many events and meetings could no longer be held in a presence format as usual.
 Instead, digital formats developed and will certainly continue to accompany us for some time to come.
 This development is also the starting point for the Excellence Initiative.
 Members exchange information via a network’s own online platform, for example about the Corona crisis and its consequences for destinations, sustainable mobility, climate protection and adaptation in the destination or the interaction with sustainable partners in the destination.
 For each topic, there are various digital working groups in which members share content and best practices in order to learn from each other and develop further.

 Knowledge Portal Sustainable Destinations

 Under the leadership of KATE Environment and Development TourCert is involved in the development of the online-based knowledge portal Sustainable Destinations.
 The platform, which is funded by the Federal Environment Agency (UBA) and the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), will provide important information, tips and offers relating to sustainability in German tourism and is also intended to be an important contact point for members of the Excellence Initiative.
-The knowledge portal is expected to be officially launched at the end of 2020.
-From 2021, the Excellence Initiative will be responsible for the content of the knowledge portal.
+The knowledge portal is expected to be officially launched from April 2021.
+The Excellence Initiative will then be responsible for the content of the knowledge portal.

 First network meeting in Saarland